MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/achievements-2017/simplified-achievements.md

 keywords: xbox live, xbox, games, uwp, windows 10, xbox one
 ---

-# Simplified Achievements
+# Achievements 2017

-The Simplified Achievements system enables game developers to use a direct calling model to unlock achievements for new Xbox Live games on Xbox One, Windows 10, Windows 10 Phone, Android, and iOS.
+The Achievements 2017 system enables game developers to use a direct calling model to unlock achievements for new Xbox Live games on Xbox One, Windows 10, Windows 10 Phone, Android, and iOS.

 ## Introduction